-Two words: Paul Morphy.
+Paul Morphy.
 In the words of his contemporary, Adolf Anderssen:

 I consider Mr. Morphy the finest chess player who ever existed.
 He is far superior to any now living, and would doubtless have beaten Labourdonnais himself.
 In all his games with me, he has not only played, in every instance, the exact move, but the most exact.
 He never makes a mistake; but, if his adversary commits the slightest error, he is lost.

 Morphy was not only an accomplished chessplayer, but also an extremely talented attorney who reportedly had the entire Louisiana civil code committed to memory.
 He actually regretted that his chessplaying was interfering with his law practice and gave up the game for that reason.
 Bobby Fischer contended that Paul Morphy probably would have beat him in a head-to-head match.

 The Internet has concluded some time ago that David Bowie's crotch (officially titled "The Area") has replaced Azathoth as the Center of The Universe, and encompasses all of reality.
 It is also the primary source of Bowie's mindblowing powers of awesome.

 At fan conventions, there's often a man on the staff known as a "troubleshooter".
 This job amounts to running around the entire convention all weekend, attending to every single crazy problem that pops up.
 Those that do this often become Memetic Badasses in their local area/city/state/etc, and rightfully so.